Good Captains, Bad Captains and Team Culture

 Are you currently, or do you aspire to be, the captain of your team?

-Why not?
+Think about it.
+You’ve worked hard.
 You’ve paid your dues.
 You’ve been there the longest.
 You probably know what the coaches expect, what practices look like, and what your role is.
 Right?

 Not so fast.

-Reasons Members of Teams Might Hold the Title, Captain
+Reasons One Might Hold the Title, Captain

 • They are seniors.